timjansen/minified.js/README.md

 and when I work on them, I usually strive for perfection.
 Every unnecessary kilobyte hurts.
 So instead of using jQuery, I started writing my own little helper functions to replace jQuery functionality without the overhead.
 As I worked on several other projects, I wrote more and more helper functions and started sharing them between projects until they became a library of their own.
-By now they are so mature that I believe that this library, called minified.js, became a valid alternative to jQuery and MooTools at a fraction of the size.
+By now they are so mature that I believe that this library, called Minified, became a valid alternative to jQuery and MooTools at a fraction of the size.